About BioLife Plasma Services

 Decision-making and Autonomy

-Responsible for providing exceptional customer service to donors (external) and fellow employees (internal)
+Responsible for providing exceptional customer service to donors (external) and fellow employees.

-Production environment requiring the ability to walk and stand for the entire work shift.
+Requires ability to stand and walk for entire work shift.

-Requires frequent leaning, bending, stooping, crouching, and reaching above the shoulders and below the knee.
+Requires occasional bending, stooping, kneeling, crouching, leaning, reaching above shoulders and below knees, and lifting up to 50 pounds.

 Must have fine motor coordination, depth perception, and ability to hear equipment sounds from a distance.